Skaendo/csb-extras/README.md

  * Nemo File-Roller extension
  * Nemo Python
  * And more to come......

-If you look at the scripts you will see that I am not very good at building SlackBuild scripts, so tips, pointers and tutoring appreciated and welcomed.
+<br><br>

-<br><br><br>
+If you look at the scripts you will see that I am not very good at building SlackBuild scripts, so tips, pointers and tutoring appreciated and welcomed.<br>

 Slackware Linux is a registered trademark of Patrick Volkerding and Slackware Linux, Inc.<br>
 Linux is a registered trademark of Linus Torvalds<br>
 Linux Mint is copyright of someone??